HVAC Schools in Tampa and St. Petersburg, FL

 Aspiring HVAC technicians typically attend classes or participate in an apprenticeship program before they become employed professionals.
 Apprenticeships average 2,000 hours of on-the-job training and 144 hours of classroom work annually for three to five years.

 Additionally, U.A.
 Plumbers, Pipefitters, HVAC Local Union 123 offers a five-year HVAC/R apprenticeship program in Tampa at no cost to the apprentice.
-Contact them directly for details as that information is not provided on their website.

 Also, workers seeking HVAC and HVAC/R apprenticeship programs can find several available through national industry associations such as: